-Babyproofing: How To Read Your Child's Mind and Protect Your Home
+Babyproofing: How To Make Your Home Safe for Baby

-- Get down on all fours and crawl around your whole house to see things from your baby's view.
-Sometimes we forget what we can't see.
+- Get down on all fours to see things from your baby's view.
 Try to imagine what a baby could pull down on top of them, put into their mouth, bump their head on, catch their fingers in, or trip over.
-Remove or block all these things.

 In the Kitchen

-- Put up a stove guard.
-Use the stove's back burners.
-Turn pot handles away from the edge.
+- Put up a stove guard or knob covers to keep baby from turning gas knobs or touching burners.
+When cooking, use the stove's back burners and turn pot handles away from the edge.

-- Secure oven doors, fridges, utensil drawers and cabinets with baby-proof latches.
+- Secure oven doors, fridges, drawers and cabinets with baby-proof latches or locks.

-- Move appliances (irons, toasters, coffeemakers), cleaners, detergents from lower shelves and keep them out of reach when not in use.
+- Move appliances (irons, toasters, coffeemakers), cleaners, detergents and other items from lower shelves and keep them out of reach when not in use.

 - Use trash cans with child-proof lids.

 - Use placemats instead of tablecloths.
-Babies can pull dangling fabrics and anything on them.
+Babies will pull dangling fabrics.

 - Use lightweight plastic dishes and utensils with rounded edges for baby's food.